-During autumn/early winter (September/October): Snow depth surveys in ZC-1 and ZC-2 should be performed ca. every second week or after heavy snow fall (0.1-0.2 m).
+During autumn/early winter (September/October): Snow depth surveys in ZC-1 and ZC-2 should be performed after heavy snow fall (0.1-0.2 m).
 A snow depth survey along SNZ should be performed late in the season if the snow depth at the climate station exceeds 0.2 m.